yatharthdhawan/imDB-clone/README.md

 link:  https://yatharthdhawan.github.io/imDB-clone/
 TECH STACK- HTML,CSS,JavaScript

-Concept- API fetch, objects in js
+-Concept- API fetch, objects in js

 About project
 -I have made an imdb clone using HTML,CSS,JavaScript in which i have used the concept of **fetch** the data from apis with the help of JS.
 Moreover, i have added features like - full movie details and poster of movie searched.